Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Different thresholds for peak-valley pairs

 \section{Different thresholds for peak-valley pairs}

-In this study, we only take galaxies that possess peak-valley pairs with $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]>0.5$ dex to further compose a refined galaxy sample for peak-valley statistics (see Section \ref{sec:method-peakvalley} for details).
-Here, we also present how the number of peak-valley pairs per galaxy and the time intervals in between depend on the different choices of the threshold.
+In this study, we only take galaxies that possess at least two peak-valley pairs with $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]>0.5$ dex to further compose a refined galaxy sample for peak-valley statistics (see Section \ref{sec:method_SelESFG} for details).
+We note that, however, the number of peak-valley pairs per galaxy (for typical episodic star-forming galaxies that possess at least two upward or downward pairs) and the time interval in between depend on $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$.

-In the left panel of Fig.\,\ref{fig:timeintervals}, we show the number of pairs per galaxy, given an adopted $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold.
-As can be seen, all 285 star-forming rotating disc galaxies in our sample on average have five downward or upward peak-valley pairs that are separated by at least $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]>0.1$ dex.
-The number of pairs decreases as the threshold increases.
-When increasing the threshold to 0.5 dex, the number of galaxies is reduced to 191, which have experienced twice such peak-valley star-formation episodes on average.
+We investigated five different $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ thresholds, being 0.1, 0.2, 0.3, 0.4, and 0.5 dex.
+The corresponding results are presented in Fig.\,\ref{fig:peakvalleynumber} and Fig.\,\ref{fig:timeintervals}.
+Generally speaking, a larger (smaller) fluctuation amplitude (i.e., $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$) leads to fewer (more) peak-valley pairs with longer (shorter) timescales.
+As can be seen, with $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]\geqslant $ 0.3 dex, nearly 98\% of the 3644 star-forming central galaxies would on average have three peak-valley pairs since $z=1$, with an average time interval between them $\sim 600$ Myr.
+As the $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold increases to 0.5 dex, $\sim 70\%$ (i.e., 2536) of the full sample have on average two peak-valley pairs with an average time interval of $\sim$1.25 Gyr.
+We further examine the results in two mass bins.
+As can be seen, the number of pairs per galaxy and the peak-valley time intervals are essentially the same between galaxies in the lower- and higher-mass bins.

-In addition, we also expect that smaller (larger) SFR temporal fluctuations happen on shorter (longer) timescales.
-This can be clearly seen in the right panel of Fig.\,\ref{fig:timeintervals}, which presents the 16-50-84 percentiles of time intervals between the identified peaks and valleys of pairs that meet the requirement of $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$.
-For the majority of galaxies that satisfy $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ below 0.4 dex, the peak-valley timescale is around 0.5 Gyr.
-While with $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]>0.5$ dex, the resulting galaxy sample shows a typical peak-valley timescale of $\sim 1.25\,\rm Gyr$.
-The smaller $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$, the shorter the peak-valley time interval.
-Through visual inspection over all 285 star-forming rotating disk galaxies we confirm that the reported two branches of star formation with a retreating/shrinking disk growing fashion are universal among this population, regardless of the $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold adopted (see Section \ref{sec:results_overview} for details).
+We note that through visual inspection over all 3644 star-forming central galaxies. we confirm that the reported two branches of star formation with a retreating/shrinking disk growing fashion are universal among this population, regardless of the $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold adopted (see Section \ref{sec:results-overview} for details).